kentertugrul/scentwork-corporate-console/README.md

 # Scentwork Corporate Console

-A Next.js application for managing corporate introducers and corporate partners in the Scentwork ecosystem.
+A Next.js application for managing Scentwork Ambassadors and Scentwork Partners in the Scentwork MLM ecosystem.

+**🚀 Supabase Integration Ready!** See `README_SUPABASE.md` for 5-minute setup guide.

 ## Getting Started